 - install and convey title, at no cost to the District, all required extensions to the District’s system in public road right-of-way or utility easements;

-- to cover inspection costs, pay the District for water extensions 10% and for wastewater extensions 11% of the fair market cost of the extensions as determined by the District; and
+- to cover inspection costs, pay the District for water and wastewater extensions 10% of the fair market cost of the extensions as determined by the District; and

 - agree to immediately repair, at no cost to the District, all breaks, leaks or defects occurring within one year from the date such extensions are accepted in writing by the District